 A CNVMP will be prepared prior to construction commencing in accordance with Section 7.2.1 of this report.
 The CNVMP will provide a framework for the development and implementation of best practicable options to avoid, remedy or mitigate the adverse effects of construction noise and vibration on receivers that exist at the time of construction.
-The construction noise and vibration level predictions will be confirmed and updated at the time the CNVMP will be prepared.
 Communication and consultation will occur with the affected receivers and a site specific schedule will be prepared if required.